 Non-discrimination

-In the event that there is a suspected breach of our Code of Conduct, or if concerns are raised, particularly in relation to bullying or harassment, the People and Culture team determine the appropriate course of action to ensure we resolve and implement corrective actions aligned to our policies, relevant legislative requirements and our values.
-Evolution is committed to disclosing breaches to acceptable conduct.
+Our Code of Conduct and Inclusion and Diversity Policy prohibits discrimination, bullying or harassment of any kind or in any part of the employment relationship.
+In the event of a suspected breach of our Code of Conduct, or if concerns are raised, the People and Culture team determine the appropriate course of action to ensure we resolve and implement corrective actions aligned to our policies, relevant legislative requirements and our values.
+Evolution is committed to disclosing any breaches, including unacceptable conduct.

 Case Study